octachrome/treason/README.md

 Then open `http://localhost:8080` in one or more browser windows.
 For an explanation of how to play, see `web/rules.html`.

+NB: If you have trouble installing CouchDB, some people have had success using PouchDB instead.
+To install it:

+    npm install -g pouchdb-server
+    pouchdb-server --port 5984

 I use BrowserStack for testing - thanks for the free acount guys!

 AI